StackVista/stackstate-docs/use/alerting/notifications/channels/webhook.md

 ## Validate the requests

-The secret token specified in the channel configuration is included in the webhook requests in the  `X-StackState-Webhook-Token` header.
+The secret token specified in the channel configuration is included in the webhook requests in the  `X-Rancher Observability-Webhook-Token` header.
 Your webhook endpoint can check the value to verify the requests is legitimate.

 ## Retries

 The webhook channel will retry requests for a notification until it receives a status 200 OK response (the body in the response is ignored).
 If the webhook fails to process the message (for example because a database is unreachable right at the time) it can simply respond with a 500 status code.
-StackState will re-send the same message within a few seconds in the hope that the issue has been resolved now.
+Rancher Observability will re-send the same message within a few seconds in the hope that the issue has been resolved now.

 If a notification was updated or closed the old message will however be discarded and the new, updated, message will be send and again retried until it succeeds.